Your trusted partner in cosmetic care abroad

 Otoplasty in Thailand costs 40–60% less than equivalent procedures in the US ($5,000–$9,000), Australia (A$4,700–A$8,100), and the UK (£4,000–£6,800).
 The difference reflects lower facility and operating costs in Thailand, not lower surgical quality.
 Our partner hospitals hold JCI accreditation and surgeons carry Thai Board certification in plastic and reconstructive surgery.

-Types of Otoplasty in Thailand
+Types of Otoplasty

 The correction needed depends on what is causing the protrusion.
-A missing fold, an oversized bowl, or a combination of both each require a different surgical approach — and sometimes both are addressed in the same procedure.
+A missing fold, an oversized bowl, or a combination of both each require a different surgical approach, and sometimes both are addressed in the same procedure.

 Antihelical Fold Correction